 'Why are women so angry?' asks the unloved husband of one of the remarkable McKenzie sisters.
 Christine Higdon answers this essential question with a tale both brutal and beautiful, delving deep into the mysteries of sisterhood, loneliness and love.
 This novel had me, heart and mind, from the opening line to the last.

 ― Alissa York, author of Far Cry

-Available for pre-order now at your local independent bookstore, the publisher (ECW), and the usual online suspects...
+Available at your local independent bookstore, the publisher (ECW), the library, and the usual online suspects...